 In partnership with Del Mar Healthcare Inc., The San Diego Foundation launched the Age-Friendly Communities Program (AFC) in 2015 to address the region’s shifting demography and create more livable environments for people of all ages.

 According to the California Master Plan for Aging, 10 years from now, 1 in 4 Californians will be older adults.
 The state will be home to 10.8 million people age 60 and older, twice as many as in 2010.
-Locally, San Diego County Health and Human Services estimates that the number of people 60 and over will increase by 130 percent by 2030 compared to 2000.
+Locally, based on San Diego County Health and Human Services estimates, the number of people 60 and over will increase by 91 percent by 2050 compared to 2012.

 in grantmaking to improve the lives of older adults

 municipalities adopted age-friendly action plans

 grants to nonprofits and municipalities

 The Age-Friendly Communities Program addresses the various needs of older adults, such as:

 Communication and information